HTTP: Content retrieval optimizations

-Both HTTP/2 and HTTP/3 have kept the above mentioned features of HTTP/1.1.

 Application session

 As a stateless protocol, HTTP does not require the web server to retain information or status about each user for the duration of multiple requests.
 If a web application needs an application session, it implements it via HTTP cookies, hidden variables in a web form or another mechanism.

 Typically, to start a session, an interactive login is performed, and to end a session, a logout is requested by the user.
-These kind of operations use a custom authentication mechanism; not HTTP authentication.
+These operations use a custom authentication mechanism, not HTTP authentication.

 Authentication

 HTTP provides multiple authentication schemes such as basic access authentication and digest access authentication which operate via a challenge–response mechanism whereby the server identifies and issues a challenge before serving the requested content.

 HTTP provides a general framework for access control and authentication, via an extensible set of challenge–response authentication schemes, which can be used by a server to challenge a client request and by a client to provide authentication information.

 The authentication mechanisms described above belong to the HTTP protocol and are managed by client and server HTTP software (if configured to require authentication before allowing client access to one or more web resources), and not by the web applications using an application session.

 The HTTP authentication specification includes realms that provide an arbitrary, implementation-specific construct for further dividing resources common to a given root URI.
 The realm value string, if present, is combined with the canonical root URI to form the protection space component of the challenge.
 This in effect allows the server to define separate authentication scopes under one root URI.